 First, when you asked the creationist last night if his faith would be shaken if UFOs were revealed to him as fact, though he was evasive, and you had to ask him twice, I don't recall him saying yes to his faith being shaken.

-Well, later in the program, I came back to that, uh, Ken, and he did finally give a bottom line yes He goes on, tonight's guest is even more skewed in some respects, in my opinion.
+Well, later in the program, I came back to that, Ken, and he did finally give a bottom-line yes.

 I am very interested in his experiences.

-That is, until he begins twisting the different world religions into his UFO experiences.
+That is until he begins twisting the different world religions into his UFO experiences.

-When Jesus said, I have other flocks, he could have been referring to the Gentiles, the American Indians, the Mayans, or life on other planets, but he did not state, quote, I have flocks on other planets.
+When Jesus said, I have other flocks, he could have been referring to the Gentiles, the American Indians, the Mayans, or life on other planets.

-The theme of the Bible Is the love of God and man's redemption through Christ not proof that UFOs are visiting us now?
+The theme of the Bible is the love of God and man's redemption through Christ, not proof that UFOs are visiting us now.

-Admittedly, some of those Old Testament things are absolutely described as UFOs, and I, of course, quoted Ezekiel to him, and he said he was stuck on that one.
+And I, of course, quoted Ezekiel to him, and he said he was stuck on that one.

-Hindus look forward to reincarnation.
+For the first time, Christians, the second time, Hindus look forward to reincarnation.

-Buddhists seek nirvana.
+Buddhas seek nirvana.

 One would have to look very hard to find evidence of a common belief in UFOs in the different theologies.